 Goal Policy Activity Effective Date 1.
 Improve access to 1.a) Amend regulations to include partial July 2019 critical levels of care hospitalization as an allowable service 1b.)
 Amend regulations to include partial July 2019 hospitalization as an allowable service 1c).
-Amend state plan to include coverage of July 2019 methadone for medication-assisted treatment, with a waiver of the non-emergency medical transportation assurance except for children under age 21, former foster care youth, and pregnant women 1d) Expand, through state certification process [Goal May 2019 #3], number of residential treatment providers eligible April 2020 for the Institution of Mental Disease (IMD) exclusion 1e) Amend service definitions to include withdrawal July 2019 management in all levels of care, i.e., beyond hospital setting

-Table B.3.1 Summary of Key Policy Activities Supporting the Demonstration Goals 2.
-Increase the use of evidence-based SUD screening criteria for 2a.
-Amend state plan to require all SUD providers to incorporate ASAM's 6-dimensional assessment into their patient assessment in determining placement into July 2019 patient placement in outpatient or residential care treatment 3.
-Establish standards for residential treatment provider qualifications that meet nationally recognized SUD- 3a.
-Based on self-attestation to American Society of Addiction Medicine (ASAM) level of care in statewide survey, issue pending certification to eligible IMD facilities with 96 or fewer beds, permitting them to qualify for temporary IMD exclusion April 2020 specific program standards 3b.
-Certify, through state certification program, residential treatment providers to ASAM levels of care, permitting certified IMD facilities with up to 96 beds to qualify for IMD exclusion April 2020 4.
-Increase provider capacity at critical levels of care, 4a.
-Conduct statewide survey of services, hours, staffing, and other characteristics of Medicaid- enrolled residential SUD providers May 2019 including MOUD for OUD 4b.
-Conduct statewide survey of Medicaid outpatient and residential SUD treatment providers, assessing SUD levels of care, services offered-particularly medication-assisted treatment (on-site or facilitated off-site)-and potential Medicaid enrollment May 2019 5.
-Implement prescribing guidelines and other treatment 5a.
-As part of an opioid utilization program, develop criteria for applying utilization controls of long acting and short acting opioids November 2018 and prevention strategies 5b.
-As part of an opioid utilization program, establish morphine milligram equivalent (MME) thresholds for short acting, long acting, and combination opioids, and employ a step-down methodology to reduce overall MME dosing limitations November 2018 6.
-Improve care coordination and transitions between levels of SUD care 6a.
-Amend state plan to include care coordination within the definition of residential SUD treatment 6b.
-Amend state regulations to include care coordination duties to the definition of residential SUD treatment July 2019
+Amend state plan to include coverage of July 2019 methadone for medication-assisted treatment, with a waiver of the non-emergency medical transportation assurance except for children under age 21, former foster care youth, and pregnant women 1d) Expand, through state certification process [Goal May 2019 #3], number of residential treatment providers eligible April 2020 for the Institution of Mental Disease (IMD) exclusion April 2020 1e) Amend service definitions to include withdrawal July 2019 management in all levels of care, i.e., beyond hospital July 2019 setting 2.
+Increase the use of 2a.
+Amend state plan to require all SUD providers to July 2019 evidence-based SUD incorporate ASAM's 6-dimensional assessment into screening criteria for their patient assessment in determining placement into patient placement in treatment outpatient or residential care 3.
+Establish standards 3a.
+Based on self-attestation to American Society of April 2020 for residential Addiction Medicine (ASAM) level of care in treatment provider statewide survey, issue pending certification to qualifications that eligible IMD facilities with 96 or fewer beds, meet nationally permitting them to qualify for temporary IMD recognized SUD- exclusion an acific and anom 2h Contify through state contification and survey A mmil 2020 specific program 3b.
+Certify, through state certification program, April 2020 standards residential treatment providers to ASAM levels of care, permitting certified IMD facilities with up to 96 beds to qualify for IMD exclusion 4.
+Increase provider 4a.
+Conduct statewide survey of services, hours, May 2019 capacity at critical staffing, and other characteristics of Medicaid- levels of care, enrolled residential SUD providers including MOUD for 4b.
+Conduct statewide survey of Medicaid outpatient May 2019 OUD and residential SUD treatment providers, assessing 1,14, 2019 SUD levels of care, services offered-particularly medication-assisted treatment (on-site or facilitated 7 T 1 off-site)-and potential Medicaid enrollment NT 1 5.
+Implement 5a.
+As part of an opioid utilization program, develop November prescribing guidelines criteria for applying utilization controls of long acting 2018 and other treatment and short acting opioids and prevention 5b.
+As part of an opioid utilization program, establish November strategies morphine milligram equivalent (MME) thresholds for 2018 short acting, long acting, and combination opioids, and employ a step-down methodology to reduce overall MME dosing limitations 6.
+Improve care 6a.
+Amend state plan to include care coordination July 2019 coordination and within the definition of residential SUD treatment 0319 2019 transitions between - 6b.
+Amend state regulations to include care levels of SUD care coordination duties to the definition of residential SUD treatment